jboynyc/textnets/docs/advanced.rst

 Additional measures for centrality analysis
 -------------------------------------------

-The `tutorial` provides examples of using BiRank, betweenness, closeness and (weighted and unweighted) degree to analyze a textnet.
+The :doc:`tutorial` provides examples of using BiRank, betweenness, closeness and (weighted and unweighted) degree to analyze a textnet.
 The `NetworkX
 <https://networkx.org>`__ library implements a large variety of other
 centrality measures that may also prove helpful that aren't available in ``igraph``, the library that ``textnets`` builds on, including additional